 If you’re looking to book short-term rentals, speak with one of our Insurance Consultants and explain your situation.
 (Just keep in mind that you’ll be looking at different requirements from your insurance provider and that many insurance providers won’t cover short-term rentals at all.)

-Short-term rentals like Home Share, Airbnb, Home Away, and VRBO are becoming more and more popular, but standard home and rental insurance policies don’t cover damage or injury resulting from short-term rental activity.
+Short-term rentals like Home Share, Airbnb, Home Away, and VRBO are becoming more and more popular, but standard home and rental insurance policies don’t cover damages or injuries resulting from short-term rental activity.

-Whether you rent your whole house or just a portion of it, it’s best you talk to one of our Insurance Consultants to make sure you have the correct coverage in place!
+Whether you rent your whole house or just a portion of it, it’s best you talk to one of our Insurance Consultants to make sure you have the correct coverage (and enough of it) in place!